-The PLATO mission has been designed to monitor a large sample of $\gtrsim 245\,000$ K7-F5 dwarf or subgiant stars of magnitude 13 or brighter, observed at 500-1000 nm wavelengths.
-Out of this P5 sample, a subset of $\gtrsim 15\,000$ stars shall be observable at a photometric noise of 50 parts-per-million in 1h (ppm/h) or better; the subset with magnitude 11 or brighter forms the P1 sample (red book).
+The PLATO mission has been designed to monitor a large sample of \gtrsim 245 000 K7-F5 dwarf or subgiant stars of magnitude 13 or brighter, observed at 500-1000 nm wavelengths.
+Out of this P5 sample, a subset of \gtrsim 15 000 stars shall be observable at a photometric noise of 50 parts-per-million in 1h (ppm h-1) or better; the subset with magnitude 11 or brighter forms the P1 sample (red book).
 The figure of 245 000 targets assumes two long-duration observations, possibly separated into the northern and southern hemispheres.
-According to the nominal mission design, each of the fields will be monitored for transit events over a duration of two years.
+According to the nominal mission design, each of the fields will be monitored for transit events over a duration of 2 yr.
 This is the 2+2 mission scenario (red book).
-An alternative scenario could be to stare at one field for three years and at several other fields for a shorter period of time (e.g., two months) in order to cover a larger portion of the sky during the four-year prime mission (the 3+1 mission scenario; red book).
+An alternative scenario could be to stare at one field for 3 yr and at several other fields for a shorter period of time (e.g., two months) in order to cover a larger portion of the sky during the 4-yr prime mission (the 3+1 mission scenario; red book).

 A compilation of 2 378 177 stars fulfilling the above criteria and distributed throughout the sky is provided in the all-sky PLATO input catalog asPIC (Montalto et al. 2021).
 However, only the fraction of stars that falls within the fields of view will actually be observed by PLATO.
-The PLATO FsoV are of squarish shape and cover about 2 000 deg2 of the sky (Nascimbeni et al. 2022; Pertenais et al. 2021).
+The PLATO FsoV are of squarish shape and cover about 2000 deg2 of the sky (Nascimbeni et al. 2022; Pertenais et al. 2021).
 Approximating this shape by a square would yield a solid angle of 49 deg2 according to Nascimbeni et al. (2022), which is 5.15% of the sky.
 Assuming a uniform distribution of the stars on the sky, we can estimate that each FoV contains 122 476 asPIC stars.
 This is consistent with the minimum requirement of 122 500 stars at mission level, although the eventually chosen fields in the 2+2 mission scenario may contain 20% more stars (Nascimbeni et al. 2022).

-We sorted the stars into magnitude V bins of 5-8, 9, 10, 11, 12, and 13 by rounding the values for gaiaV provided in the catalog without accounting for their uncertainties, which are around 0.2 (Montalto et al. 2021).
+We sorted the stars into magnitude V bins of 5-8, 9, 10, 11, 12, and 13 by rounding the values for Gaia V provided in the catalog without accounting for their uncertainties, which are around 0.2 (Montalto et al. 2021).

-for the NGPPS76 100 iterations for e used the grid in ork, but the same $\begin{array}{l} \text{We determined the spectral class of each star from their } T{\text{eff}}\\ \text{values provided in the asPIC, neglecting the provided } 1\sigma \text{ uncer$ $tainty } \sigma{\text{Teff}} \text{ (case } 0 \times \sigma{\text{Teff}} \text{)}. \text{ We used the relation between } T{\text{eff}}\\ \text{and spectral class for main-sequence stars of Pecaut & Mamajek}\\ (2013) \text{ as presented in their Table 5.
-If we are to collect KGF}\\ \text{stars, we need to define boundaries between K0/G9 and G0/F9}\\ \text{stars, respectively.} \end{array}$
+We determined the spectral class of each star from their $T{\rm eff}$ values provided in the asPIC, neglecting the provided 1σ uncertainty $\sigma{\rm Teff}$ (case $0 \times \sigma{\rm Teff}$).
+We used the relation between $T{\rm eff}$ and spectral class for main-sequence stars of Pecaut & Mamajek (2013) as presented in their Table 5.
+If we are to collect KGF stars, we need to define boundaries between K0/G9 and G0/F9 stars, respectively.